dominant-strategies/hardhat-example/README.md

 The `deployQRC20.js` and `deployQRC721.js` scripts have been included as a simple method of deploying QRC20 and QRC721 contracts to a single chain within Quai Network.

 To specify token details (token name, ticker, supply, etc) for either the QRC20 or QRC721 contract, modify the `constructorArgs` object in the deploy script.
+Then compile the contract via `npx hardhat compile` and deploy via `npx hardhat run scripts/deployQRC20.js` or `npx hardhat run scripts/deployQRC721.js`.

 ### Hardhat